SAILResearch/mcp-tool-description-augmentation/README.md

 3. Prompts the benchmark's LLM to emit an asynchronous `solve_task(manager, servers)` function that uses the discovered tools for each benchmark task by calling `await manager.execute(...)`, mirroring the in-repo `github__check_repository` helper.
-The runner injects a `call_tool` utility into the generated script to log every request and response while delegating to `MCPManager` for execution.
+The runner provides a reference `call_tool` helper during in-memory execution so the generated code can log requests and responses while delegating to `MCPManager`.
 4. Executes every generated solution end-to-end, printing structured outputs and diagnostics to the console.
+When `--output` is supplied the runner saves each response to disk and then runs `python <saved_file>` so the on-disk module must include its own helpers (such as `call_tool`) alongside a CLI-friendly `main()`.

 Run the orchestrator with: